IceCaps Care/Williams Family Foundation Overview

 “I think it’s important that we support the people who are supporting us,” said Stanford.

 On-ice the IceCaps are hockey players, a group of athletes at the top of their game.
-Off-ice the team is planning on being a visible part of the community.
+Off-ice the team is a visible part of the community.

 Helping Kids.
 Helping Families.